 Much appreciation is extended to Dr. Johnny Hunt, Superintendent of Public Schools of Robeson County.
-Without your cooperation this study would not have been possible.
+Without your cooperation, this study would not have been possible.
+Thank you for sharing your personal dissertation experiences and tribulations.
+Your stories brought much comfort and inspiration especially through difficult periods of time throughout this journey.